 Have you looked at some of those amazing long exposure landscapes and thought that they are something very difficult to create?
-Long exposure photographs, of course, require a lot of effort, thought and planning put into them, but they are not as complicated as you think.
+Long exposure photographs, of course, require a lot of effort, thought and planning put into them, but they are not so complicated as you think.

 So, what is so different about long exposure landscape images?
 They are not static like those images you take using a faster shutter speed, but are dynamic in the sense they capture movement showing what has happened in a landscape over a period of time.
 It could be from a few seconds to minutes or even hours.